 What is Chemistry with Molecular Modelling?

 Chemistry with molecular modelling is a chemistry-based creative-science course that is used to develop everything from new materials such as superconductors for new batteries, to new drug molecules for the pharmaceutical industry.
 Without it, many modern science disciplines such as materials science, molecular biology and environmental science would not be possible.
-Chemistry with molecular modelling embeds computermodelling techniques and how they can be applied to understand and explore chemistry.
+Chemistry with molecular modelling embeds computermodelling techniques.
 Advancements in molecular modelling have led to an explosive growth in a range of applications.
 The modelling aspects of this course focus on modelling the structure and reactivity of molecules and solids including:

 Chemistry with Molecular Modelling: The course for you?

 The course will suit you if you have an interest in science and chemistry in particular, have a logical and inquisitive mind and want to work in industry or research after university.

 Chemistry with Molecular Modelling at Trinity This degree is designed to train our students with the creative talent and skills required for research and industry.
 The course provides a broad base in organic, inorganic and physical chemistry so that our graduates have a wide selection of career prospects.
 This degree also provides students with the unique opportunity to study the fundamentals of modern chemistry, whilst developing computer/ IT skills and applying computer-modelling techniques to explore chemical problems.